 The current Gulf Coast Carnival Association carnival den in Biloxi was built c.2007 and is on Esters Boulevard with a lot that spans the entire block to Peyton Drive.
 It is a gable front steel frame metal clad building.
 Each end features one large roll-up door, one pedestrian door, and a large, louvered, gable vent.
 This den is named for Walter “Skeet” Hunt in honor of contribution of the Hunt family to the Gulf Coast Carnival Association.
 You might remember that name from the 1927 newspaper article at the beginning of this post.

-Thanks to the video in the link below, you can take a look inside the Gulf Coast Carnival Association carnival den.
+Thanks to the video in the link below, you can take a look at the inside the Gulf Coast Carnival Association carnival den.